dragonfly-science/dragonfly-website/content/people/dalziel-rochelle/content.md

 > My background in customer service and support roles has highlighted the
 > importance of having great systems in place so people are able to do their
 > best work.
-It'’'s also very satisfying to implement systems and processes that
+It's also very satisfying to implement systems and processes that
 > are easy and enjoyable for people to use.
 This often makes my job more
 > enjoyable as well, so it's a win/win!